 And Morocco offers luxury to the visitor, too.
 There are superb hotels and restaurants in Marrakech, for example, and grand villas and luxurious riads to be rented as well.
 There are also some fine hotels in the foothills of the Atlas Mountains, to the south of Marrakech, and the more adventurous can drive up and over the mountains and down the other side to the edge of the Sahara Desert, home of the Bedouin tribes.

-The Rocksure team knows the country well and can tailor a holiday to Morocco which combines the best of everything and provides the ideal getaway for your party.
-We have a superb collection of luxury holidays in Morocco with accommodation available in Marrakech and the beautiful Atlas Mountains.
+Rocksure knows the country well and can tailor a holiday to Morocco which combines the best of everything and provides the ideal getaway for your party.
+We have a superb collection of luxury holidays in Morocco with accommodation available in Marrakech and the stunning Atlas Mountains.
 Get in touch and start your journey in Morocco now.

 The Sahara Desert, known as "The Great Desert” in Arabic, is the